|This Month's Totals and Average

 Finally moved off again mid-afternoon for the run out to Queen's Head.
 The canal got still narrower, and shallower, as the trip progressed.
 Moored just past the winding hole at Queen's Head.
 Invited a couple thinking about buying a boat for a tour of "Paws".
 (Again no phone so update delayed till tomorrow.)

 Wind had risen by morning, although still bright and sunny.
-Headed out from the branch and continued southwest.
+Moved ahead to the winding hole, winded, then headed out from the branch and continued southwest.
 Although we have had a couple of lift-bridges each day since starting on the Llangollen Canal, today has seen more and some are heavy work.
 They are all hydraulic, requiring a windlass to operate.
 Dive-bombed by swallows most of the morning, and saw two kingfishers on the section to the north of Bridge 42.
 Stopped for lunch after liftbridge 45, if only to get a break from the wind.

 Continued after lunch.
 With the wind strength and direction, decided it may be more difficult up the Prees Branch so put that off until on our way back. more open countryside follwed, then into the leafy corridor again (more shelter from the wind).
 Got our first confirmed sighting of a reed bunting.
 Moored at Blake Mere just east of Ellesmere.
 Rang CRT and booked a place for Frankton Locks for tomorrow, must arrive before 12:00.